-San Francisco RV Resort is technically found in Pacifica but it’s only a short distance to travel into the heart of San Francisco.
+San Francisco RV Resort is technically found in Pacifica, but it’s only a 20-minute drive to travel into the heart of San Francisco.
 This park is all about some great scenery as it is located right on a bluff overlooking the Pacific Ocean for some great sunsets, wildlife viewing, and even surfing.
 The park itself comes with 150 great full utility hookup sites to go along with the views.
-Other amenities and features at San Francisco RV Resort include restrooms and showers, picnic areas, playground, laundry facilities, a clubhouse and more.
+Other amenities and features at San Francisco RV Resort include restrooms and showers, picnic areas, playgrounds, laundry facilities, a clubhouse, and more.

 What to Do in San Francisco

 Few cities have so many attractions packed into such a tiny area as San Francisco does, and you could easily spend a week or longer exploring the City by the Bay.
 The iconic Golden Gate Bridge is a must-see site, although you'll be driving across it to the next stop so you can focus your time on other places.
 Take a cruise to Alcatraz and tour the infamous prison that still sits on this eerie island, and then head back to the city for a walk around Pier 39 and the nearby Ghiradelli Square for a chocolatey energy boost.
 If you're feeling overwhelmed by all there is to see, try a guided walking or bus tour to see as many places as you can before continuing on your road trip.